 In summary:

-Peptides are essential short chains of amino acids that serve critical signaling, hormonal, neurotransmission, and metabolic roles.
+essential short chains of amino acids that serve critical signaling, hormonal, neurotransmission, and metabolic roles.
 Though small in size, they powerfully influence health and biological regulation.
 Consult with a functional health practitioner to see if peptide therapy is right for reaching your wellness goals.